• Skip to main content

 • Form I-129F Petition for Alien Fiancé(e), also referred to as the K-1 Visa Petition.
 This form is used if you are a U.S. Citizen petitioning for your fiancé(e) to come to the U.S. so you can get married.
 The petition has to be filed within two years of when you last saw your fiancé(e) in person.
 This petition is the first step to a process that will allow your fiancé(e) to come to the U.S. Once your fiancé(e) arrives in the U.S. on the K-1 visa, the two of you must get married within 90 days.
 After marriage, your now spouse will be able to file the I-485, Application for Adjustment of Status to get their green card or lawful permanent resident status.

-• K-1 Marriage Fiancé Visa
+• What is a K-1 Marriage Fiancé Visa?

 • K-1 Visa Processing Times